philipmw/eth-staking-on-aws/README.md

 1. Subscribe yourself to the *AlarmTopic* SNS topic so you get notifications when something goes wrong.
 2. Go into _EC2 Auto-Scaling Groups_ and increase the "desired capacity" from 0 to 1 for all groups.

-## EC2 setup for Execution Client

-These instructions don't exist because this project does not yet support an execution client.
-I have not bothered to set it up, since it's so expensive and I'm using Chainstack.
-Feel free to submit an improvement to this project.

-## EC2 setup for both Consensus Client and Validator
+## Common EC2 setup for both Execution client, Consensus client, and Validator

-Both consensus client and validator are configured for Amazon Linux 2022 on EC2.
+All clients are configured for Amazon Linux 2022 on EC2.

 SSH to the EC2 instance over IPv6.